 |1975||once again, a flood damaged the paths, this time the paths were not restored.|

-The Lurgrotte cave is Austria's largest and most beautiful stalagtite cave.
-It is a through cave and an active river cave.
-The water of the Lurbach enters the cave near Semriach at 640m asl and leaves at an resurgence near Peggau at 400m asl.
-The cave system in between is 6km long.
-On both sides of the cave is a show cave.
-The description on this page is mainly for the Peggau part.
+The Lurgrotte (Lur Cave, also Lurgrotte Cave) is Austria's largest and most beautiful stalactite cave.
+It is a through-cave and an active river cave.
+The water of the Lurbach (Lur Brook) enters the cave near Semriach at 640 m asl and leaves at a resurgence near Peggau at 400 m asl.
+The cave system in between is 6 km long, on both ends of the cave is a show cave.
+The show cave at Semriach is privately owned, the show cave at Peggau is maintained by a Grotto.
+The description on this page is for the Peggau show cave.

 On this side originally only a spring was visible, the resurgence of the water which enters the cave at Semriach.
 In 1913 a drainage tunnel hit the cave behind the spring and thus made it accessible from Peggau.
 In 1924 the two cave systems were connected.
 Eleven years later, in 1935 the first through trip was made by the Steirischer Höhlenklub (Cave club of Styria), lead by J. Gangl.
 Explorers were now able to climb the cave from Peggau to Semriach.